Holmusk/tech-blog/blog/2020-09-17-Experiences-of-our-engineer-intern-team-Summer-2020.md

 ![](/images/blogposts/neo4j_schema.png)

-With reference to the above diagram, this allows our users about relationships.
+With reference to the above diagram, this allows our users to learn about relationships.
 For example, we could ask who has worked on a particular project or with a potential client.

 The answers we receive would then provide guidance for critical business decisions.